edhowland/viper/Bugs.md

 # Todo list

+The Todo list items herein marked with an '*' are must haves for version 2.1 (final)

-## Change ~/.vishrc to become ./config/vish/vishrc
+## Change ~/.vishrc to become ./config/vish/vishrc *

 Schedule this change before 2.1 release
 Requires massive refit.

-## LPATH, MPATH should be able to change the package and module search paths for all programs not just charm
+## LPATH, MPATH should be able to change the package and module search paths for all programs not just charm *

 Both are defined in local/vish/prelude/007_variables.vsh